Next page: What if your viral load rebounds?

 The time it takes depends on several things.

-• Your viral load when you started.
-The higher this was, the longer it will take.
+- Your viral load when you start.
+The higher this is, the longer it might take to come down.

-• Which HIV drugs you use.
-Integrase inhibitors reduce viral load faster than other meds.
+- Which HIV drugs you use.
+Combinations that include an integrase inhibitor reduce viral load faster than other types of HIV drugs.

 Viral load should drop by at least 90% in the first month.
 This is sometimes referred to as 1 log (see Table 1 below).
 If not, your doctor will ask you about adherence and may run other tests.